idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Everyone grows by learning and teaching.
 Lots of rules
 - A crappy job for an SDE-II is a growth opportunity for SDE-I.
 - SDE-IIIs want to think hard and lead.
-- SDE-IIs do the bulk of the work, and are fully independant.
+- SDE-IIs do the bulk of the work, and are fully independent.
 - SDE-I bring energy and excitement, but still dependent.

 Ideally, people grow from SDE-I -> SDE-III on a team, so much knowledge transfer and opportunity.